qb-bit/rust-webserver/README.md

 # rust-webserver
-# a simple and fast webserver implimented in rust
+a simple and fast webserver implimented in rust

+http request and response headers